How to Have a Romantic Valentine's day on a Budget

 • Create a date map: Get a map of your local area and add markers for all the spots you’ll visit together over the next year.

-Lifehouse Spa, Essex price difference between Valentine’s Day and one day later:
+Lifehouse Spa, Essex price difference between Valentine’s Day and other days in February (as of February 2026)

 Instead, why not bring things forward or push things back just a couple of days?
 That way, you’re far more likely to find a great deal and not feel rushed with restaurant staff wanting to turn tables over quickly.
 Imagine a candlelit dinner with delicious treats but none of the franticness or high cost!
 Or, consider heading out for a nice lunch instead of an evening meal, which can be more affordable and relaxed?